How can I automate patching and deployment of desktop images?

-Occasionally, MSP admins manually install applications, or the app updates, on their dynamic hosts.
+Occasionally, you may manually install applications, or the app updates, on dynamic hosts.
 When the hosts are re-imaged, those applications are lost, or the apps are reverted to their previous versions installed on the hosts’ underlying desktop image.

 Nerdio Manager provides a method to ensure consistency for the app installation and updates on your desktop image(s).
 Specifically, it provides out-of-the-box scripts that you can run on your golden desktop image to automatically install Microsoft patches and updates.
 Running these scripts ensures that the Windows OS and some common applications, installed on your desktop image, are up to date, and you don’t lose any apps or updates when re-imaging your hosts.